 You should consider the alternatives such as simply burying your animal, keeping a photograph or commissioning a sculpture/portrait.

 When choosing a taxidermist, please note that there are, as of 2000, about 3,000 taxidermists in the UK of which there are 14 Bird Specialists, 6 Mammal Specialists and 4 Fish Specialists.
 A taxidermist with this qualification has the MINIMUM standard that you should accept.
 They must be able to show you work of a good standard.
 Make sure the person you speak to is going to do the work and if not, make sure you are happy with the person they are sending it to.
-Some dealers just send the item to the cheapest trade person they can find.
+Some dealers just send the item to the cheapest tradesperson they can find.

 I get a considerable number of journalists wishing to talk to me or customers of mine about pet taxidermy.
 I actually get more enquiries from journalists regarding pets than I do from pet owners!

-Most taxidermists in the UK mainly do wild UK animals and the usual cause of death of these are killed by the general public eg road traffic accidents, flying into windows, power lines, pollution, cats etc.
+Most taxidermists in the UK mainly do wild UK animals and the usual cause of death of these are killed by the general public eg. road traffic accidents, flying into windows, power lines, pollution, cats etc.

 Repair: If the item is not very valuable, this can be done by your local taxidermist (have a look in your local Yellow Pages).

-Insect attack: I believe current museum policy is to freeze the item below 22C or lower for approximately 2 weeks, remove the item from the freezer and keep it in a sealed bag for a week, then re-freeze for a further week.
+Insect attack: I believe current museum policy is to freeze the item below 22°C or lower for approximately 2 weeks, remove the item from the freezer and keep it in a sealed bag for a week, then re-freeze for a further week.
 This ensures that any eggs that hatch due to a mock spring are killed.

 Cleaning: This can be done by gently knocking off dust or using a blower on mammals.
 A damp cloth can also be used to clean more stubborn stains.
 You will need to take the item to a taxidermist if this fails or you feel it is beyond this stage.

-All my taxidermy complies with UK and European laws, so they can be imported into any European country.
+Whilst I do not ship internationally, all my taxidermy complies with UK and European laws, so they can be imported into any European country.

 Please phone or email and let me know if you are not in the UK: